Auto Injury Center

 How do you get rid of keloids?

-A look at keloids and how to get rid of them.
-Included is detail on why keloids form, their relation to body piercings, and the outlook. […]
+Scars can be unsightly and difficult to remove.
+Keloid scars occur when the skin overreacts to the injury, after which they grow and darken.
+This MNT Knowledge Center article takes a look at keloids and how to get rid of them.
+Included are details on why keloids form, their relation to body piercings, and the outlook. […]

 What is opponent process theory and its relationship to addiction